chaddcw/FirstGitPractice/README.md

 9. `git push origin AddAuthors_PUNetID` Push the commits from AddAuthors branch to `origin`.
 This creates the branch `AddAuthors_PUNetID` on `USERNAME/FirstGitPractice` on GitHub.

+9. Alternate to the above command is `git push -u origin AddAuthors_PUNetID` which sets the local branch to track the remote branch.

 10. Generate a pull request to chaddcw/FirstGitPractice from your web browser if one is not automatically generated.
 Make sure you are looking at branch `AddAuthors_PUNetID` in your web browser.

 10. Go look at your pull request on the AddAuthors_PUNetID branch in [chaddcw/FirstGitPractice] (https://github.com/chaddcw/FirstGitPractice).